-While registered, students may have access to student housing, library privileges, use of athletic facilities, eligibility for student health insurance and access to the services of the Student Health Service (SHS) and Student Counseling Service (SCS).
+While registered, students may have access to student housing, library privileges, use of athletic facilities, eligibility for student health insurance and access to the services of UChicago Student Wellness.
 If otherwise eligible to participate in federal student loan programs, registered students have the ability to borrow under federal student loan programs and to defer repayment of past federal student loans.

 Although some divisions and schools have shorter limits on registration, for most of the University’s doctoral programs, students who matriculated prior to summer 2016 may register for up to twelve years from the date of their matriculation, and students who matriculated in summer 2016 or beyond may register for up to nine years from the date of matriculation.
 Students in the Booth School of Business; the Crown Family School of Social Work, Policy, and Practice; the Humanities Division, the Physical Sciences Division, and the School of Social Service Administration should consult their deans of students or field-specific student manuals for information about shorter limits on registration.

 - Leaves of absence may extend a student's eligibility to register beyond the time limits for students who matriculated in summer 2016 or beyond (see Leaves of Absence).